 What are reflexive pronouns?

-We use reflexive pronouns like myself, yourself, himself, and herself when the person doing an action and the person receiving the action are the same.
-For example, when you make or do something without the help of somebody else.
+Reflexive pronouns are myself, yourself, herself, himself, itself, ourselves, yourselves, and themselves.
+We use them when the person doing an action and the person receiving the action are the same.
+For example, when you do something without the help of somebody else.

 ---|---|---|